 For each purchase of a specially marked bag of Purina® Dog Chow® Complete Adult with Chicken from July 4 to November 11, we will donate five cents to the Animal Rescue Foundation (up to $250,000).
 You can find these bags in the 20lb, 35lb, 52lb, and 57lb sizes.
 We’ve created a tool to help you find these specially marked bags of Purina® Dog Chow® Complete Adult with Real Chicken nearest you.

-For every unique Facebook share of this video from July 4 to November 11, we will donate $1 to the Animal Rescue Foundation (up to $250,000).
-In this intimate video portrait, we follow the lives of three veterans, Michael, Maddie and Terrance, and their service dogs.
-We learn about their personal journeys and the challenges they’ve faced after leaving the military: focusing on how their lives have been changed since being paired with (and training) their dogs through ARF’s proven program for vets.
+For every unique social media share of this video from July 4 to November 11, we will donate $1 to the Animal Rescue Foundation (up to $250,000).
+The video tells the story of two veterans, David and Monica, and two rescue dogs, Katie and Zeus, who, with each passing day, are healing each other.
+We learn about their personal journeys and the challenges they’ve faced adapting to civilian life: focusing on how their lives have been changed since being paired with (and training) their dogs through ARF’s proven program for vets.

 ARF DESERVES YOUR SUPPORT: Tony La Russa’s Animal Rescue Foundation (ARF) is an award-winning, nationally recognized leader for its unique mission of “People Rescuing Animals… Animals Rescuing People.®” Founded in 1991, ARF has rescued more than 38,000 cats and dogs and expanded its national outreach and education programs.
 ARF elevates pets in our society, enhances connections, and transforms the bond between people and animals.
 Click below to DONATE to ARF.